Lucky Strike Miami

 • Wynwood

-This outdoor museum boasts more than a dozen murals by some of the world’s most acclaimed artists.
-Whether it’s for a photo op or to teach your kids about art, a stop at the Wynwood Walls is essential for families.
+This outdoor museum boasts more than a dozen murals by some of the world’s most acclaimed street artists and graffiti masters.
+Whether it’s for a photo op or to teach your kids about art, a stop at the Wynwood Walls is essential for culture-curious families.

-Why kids love it: There’s lots of green space to run around
+Why kids love it: It's bursting with color and there’s lots of green space to run around.

 Why parents love it: The place is surrounded by restaurants, making its location ideal for an easy snack break or cocktail-fueled recess.